Straight answers, no jargon.

 Pricing depends on your needs.
 Check our plans on this page or get in touch directly — we respond within 48 hours.

 Our team.
 Installation takes less than 30 minutes.
-For users outside the regions where we currently operate, we provide detailed self-installation instructions.
+For users outside the regions where we currently operate, we explain the process step by step and guide the installation remotely.

 Yes.
 The sensor is accurate to within hundreds of litres, depending on tank size.
 Precise enough to know exactly how many days of water you have left.